VPNs and proxy servers offer various ways to access the internet privately, protect your identity, and bypass geo-restrictions.

 In this ultimate guide, you will learn the differences there’s to know about VPNs and proxy servers.

-A proxy server acts as an intermediary that ‘surfs the internet’ on your behalf.
-When you access the internet through the proxy server, the proxy handles all your needs.
+A proxy server is an intermediary that ‘surfs the internet on your behalf.
+The proxy handles all your needs when you access the internet through the proxy server.
 It receives your requests and sends them to websites and online services.

-It then receives and forwards the results from the websites and online services to you.
+It then receives and forwards the results from the websites and online services.
 The internet services you access will only see the IP address of the proxy server.
 Hence, the proxy server masks your actual IP address.

 Unlike VPNs, most proxy servers don’t encrypt your online traffic.

-Let us look at some common types of proxy servers you can use as your daily drivers.
+Let us look at common proxy servers you can use as your daily drivers.

 HTTP Proxy servers